d1-morimoto/d1-morimoto/README.md

 ## Who am I?
-I'm an Android developer at [DearOne, inc](https://www.dearone.io/).
+I'm a programmer at [DearOne, inc](https://www.dearone.io/).
-I'm member of [ModuleApps 2.0](https://moduleapps.com/) core team.
+Recentry, I have been developing [ModuleApps 2.0](https://moduleapps.com/) for Android.